aspose-cells/Aspose-Cells-Tutorials/cells/english/java/_index.md

 # Create Excel Java with Aspose.Cells

 Aspose.Cells for Java is a powerful library that lets you **create Excel Java** workbooks, edit existing sheets, and convert them to a variety of formats—all from within your Java applications.
 Whether you’re building a reporting engine, automating data imports, or generating dynamic spreadsheets for end‑users, this tutorial hub will guide you through every step, from basic setup to advanced automation.

-## Quick Answers
-- **Can I create Excel files from scratch in Java?** Yes – Aspose.Cells provides a fluent API to build workbooks programmatically.
-- **Do I need a license for production use?** A commercial license is required for deployment; a free trial is available for evaluation.
-- **Which Java versions are supported?** Java 8 and above are fully supported.
-- **Can I merge multiple Excel files in Java?** Absolutely – the library includes built‑in methods for merging workbooks.
-- **Is PDF conversion possible?** Yes, you can convert Excel to PDF, HTML, CSV, and many other formats with a single line of code.

 ## Introduction